jessica-mitchell/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

    Spikes of the neuron.

-The order in which the arguments to ``Connect`` are specified reflects the flow of events: if the neuron spikes, it sends an event to the spike detector.
+The order in which the arguments to :py:func:`.Connect` are specified reflects the flow of events: if the neuron spikes, it sends an event to the spike detector.
 Conversely, the multimeter periodically sends requests to the neuron to ask for its membrane potential at that point in time.
 This can